Sandy Spinach and Squash Stars (or 4S Cookies for short)

 I actually did my research this time.
 I didn’t find any ONE recipe that I really wanted to make.
 For some reason, I was stuck on spinach.
 And, well, I had pumpkin left over from the chai cream cheese glazed pumpkin scones.
 Actually, I still have enough to bake some pumpkin cupcakes.
 Again, whenever Frankenstorm decides to make landfall and stop harassing this area….
 I digress….

-Combine the first three ingredients (flours and meal) into a large bowl.
-Combine the remaining ingredients in a separate bowl and stir well.
+Combine the dry ingredients into a large bowl.
+Combine the wet ingredients in a separate bowl and stir well.
 Make a well in the center of the flour mixture and add the wet ingredients.
 Stir until combined.

 Turn out onto a floured surface and knead any remaining flour into the dough.
 Using enough bench flour to keep the rolling pin from sticking, roll to 1/4″ and cut into shapes.

 I don’t have one of those kitchy dog bone shaped cutters and well I thought cats just might be a little weird.
-I chose the stars over the hearts.
-I was thinking Spinach Stars at first.
+I chose the stars over the hearts because I was thinking Spinach Stars at first.
 Spinach Hearts just doesn’t have that ring to it.

 *sigh* If anyone reading this wants to get a Holiday gift this year, a new silicone rolling mat would be a good one to get.
 Yes, this is the one I messed up when I made the chai cream cheese glazed pumpkin scones. *note to self: do not use a sharp knife on the rolling mat*